Create a personal folder

 - If your hard drive fails, you will lose your personal folders and the emails they contain.
 The IT Solutions department cannot recover emails stored in personal folders.

-- If your personal folders are larger than 2 GB, there is a risk of them becoming corrupted.
+- If your personal folders are larger than 2 GB, there is a risk of file corruption.
 The larger the file size, the greater the risk of data corruption.
 You can, however, create multiple smaller‑sized personal folders to reduce this risk.
 If personal folders become corrupted, you could lose the emails they contain, and IT Solutions cannot recover emails stored in corrupted folders.

 - If you are using personal folders, you must notify the Workstation Management Group before upgrading or servicing your computer.
 Changes to your computer could result in the unintentional deletion of your personal folders, and IT Solutions cannot recover emails stored in deleted folders.